-Played by: Fake Captain
+Played by: sylar_ryan

 While not in his peak Parrisses Squares shape, Lamar holds on to his athleticism with all that he has left.
 He is on the average side of tall.
 He has a scar on the right side of his chest from a console overloading during the Dominion War.
 He also has a scar on his left eyebrow as a result of injures sustained during the loss of the Yorktown.

 He carries himself with an heir of confidence.
 He has been through much in his tenure as a Starfleet Officer.
 Lamar's eyes burn with a certain intensity that certainly give him and advantage in negotiations.

 Aside from his time during the war with the Dominion War, Lamar’s career has had a few ups and downs He prefers the seeking new life part of being in Starfleet more than he does the bureaucracy of navigating the Admiralty.

 He was an outspoken critic of Starfleet attempting to be the quadrant's babysitter.
 He views failures such as Admiral Picard's Romulan fiasco that resulted in the burning of Mars as indicative of the consequences of assisting former enemies.

 Lamar was the first born to Franklin and Zoey David.
 His father was part of Starfleet’ Corps of Engineering R&D while his mother taught third grade.
 His family life was the picture of stability.
 Even adding a brother, Bryan to the mix when Lamar was three.